-Tip #3: Having good lumbar support built into the vehicle seat and having a seat that is adjustable to help you sit properly are considerations when shopping for a work vehicle.
+Tip #3: Having good lumbar support built into the vehicle seat (or added by you) and having a seat that is adjustable to help you sit properly are considerations when shopping for a work vehicle.

 How much time do you spend driving?
 Friend said that one of the saving points for ambulatory veterinarians is that they are in and out of their vehicles often and aren’t driving for hours without standing up and moving around.
 She noted that it is easier to keep good posture for 20 minutes than for two hours while driving.
 Unfortunately, when trailering to horse shows, we often drive for more than two hours at a time.

 Friend said that women who drive a lot have a couple of specific vehicle postural problems.
 One is that because most women have less upper body muscle, they might be more susceptible to postural or stretch injuries.
 This might present first in the form of tightness, spasms, headaches or tingling across the cervicothoracic junction or interscapular (shoulder blade) areas.
 Therefore good posture is doubly important for women who drive a lot.

 Check out this book: Anatomy and 100 Essential Stretching Exercises.

 She also noted that women working around horses often pull their hair back to keep it out of their faces while driving.
 Unfortunately, that clip or ponytail can cause your head to be pushed forward and away from the headrest, causing stress on the neck and shoulders.
 If the you recline the seat back to move the headrest away from the back of your head, then you have to work harder at maintaining that ideal ‘S’ curve in your spine.